 Scholarship is $2,000 paid equally over (4) semesters.
 Applicant must have a declared major or minor in the college of Business, Economics, or Finance and a GPA of 3.5 or higher.

 - Rapid Formations Entrepreneur Scholarship Programme – Deadline: Approx: August

 Up to 20 scholarships of £500 ($750) will be awarded on a competitive basis to candidates who can clearly demonstrate academic excellence and/or entrepreneurial potential.
 The funding may be used for any purpose related to the advancement of study.

 Suggested Scholarship for Early Childhood Studies Majors

 - Early Childhood Educators Scholarship – Deadline: Approx. June

 Applications are available online on the Massachusetts Office of Student Financial Assistance (MOSFA) website.
 Before applying, each student must file a FAFSA first.
 Amount awarded can be up to $4,500 a semester.

 - Roothbert Fund Scholarship. – Deadline: Approx February

-Roothbert Fund scholarships are open to all in the United States regardless of sex, age, color, nationality or religious background.
+Roothbert Fund scholarships are open to all in the United States regardless of sex, age, color, nationality, or religious background.
 While the Fund does not emphasize any particular form of religious practice or worship, it seeks to provide support to persons motivated by spiritual values.
-Grants are small averaging $2,000-$3,000 and are meant to be supplementary.
+Grants are small averaging $2,000 to $3,000 and are meant to be supplementary.
 Applicants who receive fellowships are eligible to apply for renewals of the same amount if they are continuing their degree the following year.